vit0rr/portfolio/data/blog/en/experience-as-a-tech-lead.md

 tags: ['Essay']
 draft: false
 summary: How were the first few weeks as a Tech Lead in a tech startup?
+images: /static/images/banners/tech-lead.jpg
 ---

 <h3>en | [ptBR](/blog/ptBR/experiencia-como-techlead)</h3>

 ## Introduction

-I wrote on [Twitter](https://twitter.com/vit0rrk/status/1456382675720224770) a little bit about my experience as a Tech Lead and got a lot of feedback about in comment, DM and Discord.
+I wrote on [Twitter](https://twitter.com/vitorsalmeida_/status/1456382675720224770) a little bit about my experience as a Tech Lead and got a lot of feedback about in comment, DM and Discord.
 With that in mind, I decided to write this post to talk more fully about how the first two weeks were.
 Also, tell the way I arrived at the company, and the process to get the position.

 ## How was the process to start in the company